-Michael Griffith, a 23-year-old Black, and two of his Black friends, Cedric Sandiford and Timothy Grimes were driving in Howard Beach when their car broke down near a local pizza parlor.
-They walked into New Park Pizza, asked to use a phone, but were refused.
+Michael Griffith, a 23-year-old Black, and two of his Black friends, Cedric Sandiford and Timothy Grimes, were driving in Howard Beach when their car broke down near a local pizza parlor.
+They walked into New Park Pizza and asked to use a phone but were refused.
 They then sat down to eat a slice of pizza.
-A few moments later, two police officers walked into the pizza place, answering a call of "three suspicious Black males.”
+Two police officers walked into the pizza place a few moments later, answering a call of "three suspicious Black males.”
 The two cops left when they realized the call was unwarranted.

 Griffith then dove through a hole in an adjacent fence and he staggered onto a parkway, trying to escape the attackers.
-As he was attempting to get across the street and flee, he was struck and instantly killed by a car on the Belt Parkway.
+As he attempted to get across the street and flee, he was struck and instantly killed by a car on the Belt Parkway.

 The Howard Beach incident set off a wave of protests and racial tensions in New York.